Bonanno crime family: The "Banana War"

-During Bonanno's two-year absence, Gaspar DiGregorio took advantage of family discontent over Bill's role to claim family leadership.
-The Mafia Commission named DiGregorio as Bonanno family boss and the DiGregorio revolt led to four years of strife in the Bonanno family, labeled by the media as the "Banana War".
-This led to a divide in the family between loyalists to Bill and loyalists to DiGregorio.
+During Joe Bonanno's two-year absence, Gaspar DiGregorio took advantage of family discontent over Bill Bonanno's role to claim family leadership.
+The Mafia Commission named DiGregorio as Bonanno family boss, and the DiGregorio revolt led to four years of strife in the Bonanno family, labeled by the media as the "Banana War".
+This led to a divide in the family between loyalists to Bill Bonanno and loyalists to DiGregorio.

+The first killing in the war took place on October 21, 1964, when Carlo Simari, a family soldier loyal to Bonanno, was shot dead outside his Brooklyn home.
+On February 10, 1965, DiGregorio faction soldier Joe Badalamonte was shot to death in Bay Ridge, Brooklyn.
+Bill Bonanno and Bonanno faction underboss John "Johnny Burns" Morales, street boss Frank "Frankie Lane" LaBruzzo and capo Joseph "Little Joe" Notaro were fired upon while traveling to a meeting in Manhattan on March 15, 1965.

-In early 1966, DiGregorio allegedly contacted Bill about having a peace meeting.
-Bill agreed and suggested his grand-uncle's house on Troutman Street in Brooklyn as a meeting site.
-On January 28, 1966, as Bill and his loyalists approached the house, they were met with gunfire.
+In early 1966, DiGregorio allegedly contacted Bill Bonanno about having a supposed peace meeting.
+Bonanno agreed and suggested his grand-uncle's house on Troutman Street in Bushwick, Brooklyn as a meeting site.
+On January 28, 1966, as Bonanno and his loyalists approached the house, they were met with gunfire.
 No one was wounded during this confrontation.

+On April 24, 1966, Notaro's house in the Bronx was firebombed.
+Notaro died from a heart attack later that year.
+On July 13, 1966, Frank "Frankie T" Mari, a top enforcer for the DiGregorio faction, was wounded in a gunfight in Bay Ridge.

 Joe Bonanno reappeared on May 17, 1966, at Foley Square.
 In 1968, DiGregorio was wounded by machine gun fire and later suffered a heart attack.
 The Commission eventually became dissatisfied with DiGregorio's efforts at quelling the family rebellion, dropped DiGregorio, and swung their support to Paul Sciacca.
 In 1968, after a heart attack, Joe Bonanno ended the family warfare by agreeing to retire as boss and move to Arizona.
 As part of this peace agreement, Bill also resigned as consigliere and moved out of New York with his father.